Old Fashioned Tuna Noodle Casserole

 It’s creamy, crunchy, and downright comforting to eat.

 The crunch is courtesy of crushed potato chips on top, and it’s seriously a game changer when it comes to tuna noodle casserole.
-I’m no stranger to topping casseroles with potato chips—this Hot Chicken Salad is another favorite!
-(And my Taco Casserole with Fritos is also a big hit at our house).
+I’m no stranger to topping casseroles with chips (Hot Chicken Salad and Taco Casserole with Fritos are two other favorites at my house).

-The chips pair perfectly with the egg noodles and tuna in a creamy sauce, and it’s a truly easy old fashioned, comfort food dinner.
+The chips pair perfectly with the egg noodles and tuna in a creamy sauce.
+It’s truly an easy comfort food dinner.

 tuna noodle casserole on a white dish with a brown rim.